Our Approach to Engagement

 Join a Committee

-Multnomah Athletic Foundation relies on hard-working volunteers, who serve on seven committees, to make the vision of the 20-member board and executive director a reality.
-Volunteers attend regular meetings on everything from how to execute grant and scholarship programs to planning the annual Spin-A-Thon and investing in MAF’s endowment.
+Multnomah Athletic Foundation relies on engaged and committed volunteers, who serve on various committees, to make the vision of the 20-member board and executive director a reality.
+Volunteers attend meetings and roll up their sleeves on everything from how to execute grant and scholarship programs to planning the annual events to managing the finances.

-Get involved by filling out an interest form here.
+Get started by filling out an interest form here

 Apply to be a Board Member